openscenegraph/OpenSceneGraph/VisualStudio/MUST_READ_ME.txt

   IF PERL _IS NOT_ INSTALLED, do the following to accomplish the same thing manually:
   a.
 In the OpenThreads solution, open the properties window for the OpenThreads project.
      i.
 Select multiple configurations, Debug and Release.
 Under the General page, overwrite the Output Directory path of the x64 platform with the corresponding Win32 path.
 For static builds, do the same thing for the Debug Static and Release Static configurations.
   b.
-Open the Producer project properties in the Producer solution.
-     i.
-Repeat step 2.a.i.
-  c.
 In the OpenSceneGraph solution:
      i.
 Select all the "Application" and "Example" projects in the Solution Explorer window and repeat step 2.a.i.
 Note there are no static configurations. ii.
 Select all the "Core" projects _except "Core osgIntrospection"_ and repeat step 2.a.i. iii.
 Select "Core osgIntrospection" and repeat step 2.a.i.
 Note there are no static configurations. iv.
 Select all the "osgPlugin" projects and repeat step 2.a.i.
      v.
 Select all the "osgWrapper" projects and repeat step 2.a.i.
 Note there are no static configurations.
-  d.
+  c.
 Do a "Save All" to save the project files.

 3. Select the desired x64 configuration, and build away!